enyosolutions/health-check-sch/README.md

 `sch` takes over the role of the shell.
 Jobs not containing the `JOB_ID` environment variable are directly executed with `os.system`.
 For `sch` managed jobs:
 - `sch` will start with pinging `/start` endpoint of the check
-- os.sytem executes the command
+- os.system executes the command
 - depending on the exit code, it will ping for success or ping the `/fail` end point on failure

 ### References